Sergey Uvarov: Biography

 Uvarov was responsible for coming up with the formula "Orthodoxy, Autocracy, and Nationality", the basis of his activities regarding public education.
 According to Uvarov’s theory, the Russian folk (narod) is very religious and devoted to the Emperor, so the Orthodox religion and Autocracy are unconditional bases of the existence of Russia.
 Nationality (narodnost) is deemed to be the necessity to follow independent national traditions and to fight foreign influence.
 The theory stated that it was necessary to reject western ideas – freedom of thought, freedom of personality, individualism, rationalism which were considered by Orthodox religion as dangerous and rebel thinking.
 The chief of Russian political police (the Third Section of His Majesty Personal Chancellery) Alexander von Benckendorff wrote that “the past of Russia was wonderful, the present is splendid and the future is above all dreams”.
 These three concepts were considered as "pillar-walls" of the Russian Empire.
 He worked to limit access to education by people of non-noble origin and strengthening governmental control over the universities and gymnasiums, once famously remarking, "No university Pugachevs."
 It means that only a small part of Russian population (only noble ones, many of them of foreign descent) had the possibility to get the education; it was almost impossible for Russian non-nobles (raznochynets) to get access to education.
 Within this meaning, the Narodnost (Nationality) meant that Russian folk had to stay away from education (Western influence) in order to preserve the folks' pure Russian national character.

 The universities were small and closely monitored, especially the potentially dangerous philosophy departments.
 Their main mission was to train a loyal, athletic, masculinized senior bureaucracy that avoided the effeminacy of office work.

 Despite these reactionary measures, Uvarov was also responsible for laying the foundations of high-quality education in Russia and reinstating the practice of sending Russian scientists abroad.
-Unfortunately all his deeds and acts were a dead contribution into Russian educational system, because almost 99% of Russian population (non-nobles, folk) were prohibited from getting education, no matter how talented they were.

 Uvarovite, the rarest of garnets, is named after him.
 His son Aleksey Uvarov co-founded the Russian Archaeological Society and the State Historical Museum in Moscow.

 Uvarov's known relationship was with Prince Mikhail Alexandrovich Dondukov-Korsakov, who, according to persistent rumors reflected in Pushkin's scurrilous epigram, was owed his appointment in the Academy of Sciences to his homosexual relationship with Uvarov.